freva-org/freva-nextgen/_sources/developers/auth.rst.txt

 ---

-.. http:get:: /api/freva-nextgen/auth/v2/checkuser
+.. http:get:: /api/freva-nextgen/auth/v2/systemuser

-    Check if user token is authorized.
+    Check whether the authenticated user is a valid system (non-guest) user.

-    This endpoint can be useful to check if a user token can be used to perform or access restricted actions and resources.
+    This endpoint is protected by the configured ``token_claims``.
+It is used after login to determine whether a user should be treated as a full system user or a guest.

+    If no ``token_claims`` are configured, all authenticated users receive a **200** response.

     :reqheader Authorization: The OAuth2 access token
-    :statuscode 200: no error
+    :statuscode 200: User is a valid system user.
-    :statuscode 401: unauthorized
+    :statuscode 401: Missing or invalid token.
+    :statuscode 403: Valid token but user is not part of the required claim (guest).
-    :resheader Content-Type: ``application/json``: access and refresh token.
+    :resheader Content-Type: ``application/json``: username and email of the user.

     Example Request